[Updated June 16, 2019]

-Excessive calcium loss has been shown by a meta-analysis of 14 scientific studies to be related to a high acid load.
-Noted researcher Dr. Lynda Frassetto and colleagues recently reported that metabolic acids can be neutralized with either potassium citrate or potassium bicarbonate to conserve calcium and reduced unwanted bone breakdown.
+What’s more, excessive calcium loss has been shown by a meta-analysis of 14 scientific studies to be related to a high acid load.
+Noted researcher Dr. Lynda Frassetto and colleagues reported a few years back that metabolic acids can be neutralized with either potassium citrate or potassium bicarbonate to conserve calcium and reduced unwanted bone breakdown.
 And clinical studies in patients with chronic kidney disease show that high fruit and vegetable intake can reduce metabolic acidosis (which harms both bones and kidneys).

 Alkalize with delicious summer fruits and vegetables